vladavilov/playground/git-epic-creator/services/document_processing_service/README.md

    - Explicit try-except wrapper catches all processor exceptions
    - Failed documents are tracked separately and processing continues for remaining documents
    - Full exception context logged with `exc_info=True` for stack traces
+   - **Error Summary Generation**: Collects error messages from all failed documents and builds a comprehensive error summary that is included in the final status update to Project Management Service

 2. **Docling Processor Layer** (`docling_processor.py`):
    - Specific handlers for `requests.exceptions.Timeout`, `ConnectionError`, `HTTPError`, `RequestException`